Good Weekend, Bad Weekend

 The weekend had high points and low points, starting high and ending low.

-Saturday was spent with my dad, getting his network going and getting his Xbox 360
+PUSH NEVADASaturday was spent with my dad, getting his network going and getting his Xbox 360 hooked up.

 It took all morning to get the network going, as there was some oddness with his cable modem that would only let us connect up to it through USB.
 Turns out that there are some special undocumented reset steps you can go through to clear up trouble like that, so after contacting Comcast and getting that information, we did the reset and things worked fine.
 A quick trip to Fry's to get some networking supplies and we got the Xbox 360 hooked up and on the network.